capitaoananas/BRUV-mini/README.md

 # BRUV-mini

-A 75mm tinywhoop that is designed to be used indoors and outdoors on good conditions with a custom designed frame inspierd by the bubito drone by bubby fpv
+A 75mm tinywhoop that is designed to be used indoors and outdoors on good conditions with a custom designed frame

 ## BOM